Skip to my Shoppe

 Some of the small shapes we placed on id wire rings along with some beads to make beverage markers.

 Then we really got rolling and made rings.
-They are just too cool.
-For directions on how to make professional looking rings visit Planet June.
-She has a wonderful tutorial.
-(The links for the tutorial are currently unavailable I will keep checking) Ours are a bit sloppy but we are still wearing them.
+Our shrinky dink rings are a bit sloppy but we are still wearing them.
 It took some trial and error to find the right size.
-For my size I started with a strip 5" long by about 1" to 1 1/2" wide.
+For my size, I started with a strip 5″ long by about 1″ to 1 1/2″ wide.
 Pull it immediately from the oven and quickly while it is still very hot wrap it around a Chap-stick tube.
-My son needed to make his 5 1/2 inches long and I (an adult must do this part--it is hot and you must work fast!) wrapped it around a child's chunky marker.
+My son needed to make his 5 1/2 inches long and I (an adult must do this part–it is hot and you must work fast!) wrapped it around a child’s chunky marker.
 If you make a mistake and get a miss-shaped ring or it is too long just send it back into the oven.
 Once it is warm it can be trimmed with scissors, it will also flatten back out and you can give it another go.
+For more information on making shrinky dink rings you will want to visit Planet June.
+Here rings are lovely!

 • I was able to use a regular ink pad and stamp designs on the plain plastic with great results!